apache/beam/runners/flink/README.md

     mvn exec:exec -Dinput=kinglear.txt -Doutput=wordcounts.txt

-Congratulations, you have run your first Google Dataflow program on top of Apache Flink!
+Congratulations, you have run your first ApacheBeam program on top of Apache Flink!

-# Running Dataflow programs on a Flink cluster
+# Running Beam programs on a Flink cluster

-You can run your Dataflow program on an Apache Flink cluster.
+You can run your Beam program on an Apache Flink cluster.
 Please start off by creating a new Maven project.

-    mvn archetype:generate -DgroupId=com.mycompany.dataflow -DartifactId=dataflow-test \
+    mvn archetype:generate -DgroupId=com.mycompany.beam -DartifactId=beam-test \
         -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

 The contents of the root `pom.xml` should be slightly changed aftewards (explanation below):